-Exercise science is the study of physiological and functional adaptations to movement.
+Exercise Science is the study of physiological and functional adaptations to movement.
 The field is richly interdisciplinary, involving such disciplines as anatomy, chemistry, biology, physiology, biomechanics, exercise prescription, psychology, nutrition, and injury management.
-Rigorous and systematic study of these disciplines enables students to understand how and why people move and the factors which limit and enhance our capacity to move.
+The rigorous and systematic study of these disciplines enables students to understand how and why people move and the factors which limit and enhance our capacity to move.

 The Intersection of Science & Movement